costajob/git_commands/README.md

 It should be useful to aggregate your branches into a single one in case you want to create a release branch.
 It uses the following naming convention: rb_yyyy_mm_dd
 A confirmation is asked to continue.
-Use the same arguments as setup.
+It uses the same arguments as setup.
 ```ruby
 # aggregate branches listed in the /tmp/to_release file, repo si located at HOME/Sites/my_repo
 rake git_utils:aggregate repo=my_repo branches_file=/tmp/to_release